George Steinbrenner: New York Yankees career

 The 1973 off-season would continue to be controversial when Steinbrenner and Paul fought to hire former Oakland Athletics manager Dick Williams, who had resigned immediately after leading the team to its second straight World Series title.
 However, because Williams was still under contract to Oakland, the subsequent legal wrangling prevented the Yankees from hiring him.
 On the first anniversary of the team's ownership change, the Yankees hired former Pittsburgh Pirates manager Bill Virdon to lead the team on the field.

 During the 1981 World Series, Steinbrenner provided a colorful backdrop to the Yankees' loss of the series.
 After a Game 3 loss in Los Angeles, Steinbrenner called a press conference in his hotel room, showing off his left hand in a cast and various other injuries that he claimed were earned in a fight with two Dodgers fans in the hotel elevator.
 Nobody came forward about the fight, leading to the belief that he had made up the story of the fight to light a fire under the Yankees.
 After the series, he issued a public apology to the City of New York for his team's performance, while at the same time assuring the fans that plans to put the team together for 1982 would begin immediately.
-He was criticized heartily by players and press alike for doing so, as most people felt losing in the World Series was not something requiring an apology.
+He was criticized by players and press alike for doing so, as many felt losing in the World Series was not something requiring an apology.